farishm/node_serverless_app/README.md

 # node_serverless_app
-A Serverless application developed using Node.js, AWS Lambda, ES6, Serverless, Mocha and Chai. this can be run locally using serverless offline plugin.
+A Serverless application developed using Node.js, AWS Lambda, ES6, Serverless, Mocha and Chai.
+This can be run locally using serverless offline plugin.
 Data is stored in am in memory array.
 Test is written using mocha and chai.